Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

       Found period r = 4
  ```

-Although this implementation does not use the properties of quantum computers to find *r* in polynomial time, it is a proof of concept of the modular exonentiation quantum implementation.
+Although this implementation does not use the properties of quantum computers to find *r* in polynomial time, it is a proof of concept of the modular exponentiation quantum implementation.
 The code can be found in `src/Shor_simplified`.